Please note that Tapas no longer supports Internet Explorer.

 Acceptance

-After getting away from his cruel father's tyranny, Randall has to learn how to live again, and accept the person he was meant to be – with a little help of a local bartender...
+After getting away from his cruel father's tyranny, Randall has to learn how to live and accept the person he was meant to be - with a little help from a local bartender...

-An empty shell is all what is left of twenty-five-year-old Randall now.
-After his homophobic father found out he was gay, he had to learn to act someone else in order to survive through the years of abuse and humiliation.
+An empty shell is all that's left of twenty-five-year-old Randall now.
+After his homophobic father found out he was gay, he had to learn to act someone else to survive through the years of abuse and humiliation.
 Now he has forgotten the person he once was.
 He refuses to remember the person he was supposed to be.

-A guy who is making Randall feel once again.
+A guy who can teach Randall how to feel once again.

 (Warning, this novel contains verbal and physical abuse!)